Beginners self defence classes for adults and children enrolling now.

 There are no competitions in Aikido.
-Students’ development in Aikido is tested by their interaction with others, their capacity to blend with an attack or deliver one, to take a fall safely, and to redirect the energy of an aggressor.
+Students’ development is tested by their interaction with others, their capacity to blend with an attack or deliver one, to take a fall safely, and to redirect the energy of an aggressor.
 After the teacher has demonstrated a technique, students practice in pairs, alternating turns as the attacker and the defender.
 Aikido techniques depend primarily on circular movements to harmonise with an aggressor’s force.
 Additional training with wooden sword and staff complement the body art and allow for improved balance, stance, timing, and distance in martial encounters.

 Training in Aikido improves flexibility, muscle tone, endurance, and both body and martial awareness.
 Here at Genpu Kan, we integrate our training into our way of life, so that our training adds to our total development as individuals, across our physical, mental and social dimensions.
 We continually challenge ourselves to deeper personal growth by advancing our Aikido training, and supplementing it with the associated martial disciplines of Batto-Ho (sword drawing) and Zen meditation.

 “This is not mere theory” O’sensei said “you must practise it!”

 You are invited to watch or participate in one aikido class free of charge

 Adult Beginners £20 p/m

 Parent / Child £25 p/m